IanPeake/FatMaxxer/README.md

 - On first launch, select your device in the menu from those discovered.
   Alternatively set preferred Device ID manually under settings, quit and restart.
   Device ID is an 8 digit hexadecimal string.
+  The first device successfully connected will become your preferred device.
   On startup, app will try to connect to your preferred device.

 ## User Interface ##